Our story begins in 1854 when the Sydney Cricket Ground was established by British troops stationed at the nearby

-In Sydney, Venues NSW owns ANZ Stadium and Bankwest Stadium in Western Sydney, on behalf of the NSW Government.
+In Sydney, Venues NSW owns the Sydney Cricket Ground and Sydney Football Stadium in Eastern Sydney, ANZ Stadium and CommBank Stadium in Western Sydney, on behalf of the NSW Government.

 In the Illawarra, it owns WIN Sports and Entertainment Centres.

 In the Hunter, Venues NSW owns McDonald Jones Stadium, and the Newcastle Entertainment Centre and Showground.
 Venues NSW has developed A Vision for the Hunter Sports & Entertainment Precinct – a long-term plan for a sustainable, exciting sporting and entertainment precinct for Greater Newcastle.

-ANZ Stadium is a multi-purpose outdoor stadium in Sydney Olympic Park, and is operated by VenuesLive Management Services on behalf of Venues NSW.
+Stadium Australia is a multi-purpose outdoor stadium in Sydney Olympic Park, and is operated by VenuesLive Management Services on behalf of Venues NSW.

 It opened in 1999 in time for the 2000 Olympics.
 Built as an oval to host more than 110,000 athletics spectators, a reconfiguration of the Stadium in 2003 reduced capacity to 83,500 including 18,000 stadium Members, and 6,000 corporate seats.

-ANZ Stadium hosts some of Australia’s biggest rectangular code matches including the State of Origin, the NRL Grand Final and the Bledisloe Cup, and is NSW’s premier outdoor concert venue for the world’s biggest entertainment.
+Stadium Australia hosts some of Australia’s biggest rectangular code matches including the State of Origin, the NRL Grand Final and the Bledisloe Cup, and is NSW’s premier outdoor concert venue for the world’s biggest entertainment.
 The Stadium has set international and Australian attendance records with some 25 million fans sharing in the excitement of great events and iconic sporting moments.

 McDonald Jones Stadium